ankitects/faqs/src/what-spaced-repetition-algorithm.md

   instead of being reset completely.
 Also, you can elect to review failed mature cards on a different day, instead of the same day.

-- 'Remembered easily' not only increments the ease factor, but adds an extra bonus to the current interval calculation.
-Thus, answering 'remembered easily' is a little more aggressive than the standard SM-2 algorithm.
+- *Remembered easily* not only increments the ease factor, but adds an extra bonus to the current interval calculation.
+Thus, answering *remembered easily* is a little more aggressive than the standard SM-2 algorithm.

 - Successive failures while cards are in learning do not result in